run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

         -   Click on "Apply".

 -   *Smart Report*:

-    -   choose the type of report that will be in the management panel.
+         -choose the type of report that will be in the management panel.

 -   *Widgets*:

-    -   choose the type widget that will be in the management panel.
+         -choose the type widget that will be in the management panel.

 1. To save the changes in the management panel with widgets, click on the “Save changes” icon;